edubart/nelua-lang/docs/pages/overview.md

 ### Facultative concept

-Facultative concept are common to use, thus there is a shortcut for creating them, for instance this the previous code is equivalent to:
+Facultative concepts are commonly used, thus there is a shortcut for creating them.
+For instance, the previous code is equivalent to this:

 ```nelua
 local function get_number(x: facultative(number))